SmartFlow-AI4CFD/SmartFlow/README.md

 ### SmartRedis
 [SmartRedis](https://github.com/CrayLabs/SmartRedis) provides the client class to operate with the in-memory Redis database.
 Currently, Currently, we use version 0.5.3 even though newer versions might be available.
-SOD2D and SmartRedis need to be compiled with the same compiler so that they can be linked afterwards.
+CaLES and SmartRedis need to be compiled with the same compiler so that they can be linked afterwards.
-NVIDIA compilers (NVHPC) support has been integrated into SmartRedis, so we can use NVHPC to compile both SmartRedis and SOD2D.
+NVIDIA compilers (NVHPC) support has been integrated into SmartRedis, so we can use NVHPC to compile both SmartRedis and CaLES.
 After loading the appropiate modules, compile the SmartRedis Fortran library with NVHPC as follows
 ```sh
 git clone https://github.com/CrayLabs/SmartRedis --depth=1 --branch=v0.5.3 smartredis && cd smartredis
 make lib-with-fortran CC=nvc CXX=nvc++ FC=nvfortran
 ```
-On the other hand, GCC compilers can be used too if SOD2D is intended to run on CPUs only.
+On the other hand, GCC compilers can be used too if CaLES is intended to run on CPUs only.
 To compile SmartRedis with GCC compilers run
 ```sh
 make lib-with-fortran CC=gcc CXX=g++ FC=gfortran